ankitects/anki-manual/src/editing.md

 and the Add Notes window will appear.

 The top left of the window shows us the current note type.
-If it does not say "Basic,” then you may have added some note types when you downloaded a shared deck.
-The text below assumes that "Basic” is selected.
+If it does not say "Basic," then you may have added some note types when you downloaded a shared deck.
+The text below assumes that "Basic" is selected.

 The top right of the window shows us the deck cards will be added to.
-If you would like to add cards to a new deck, you can click on the deck name button and then click "Add”.
+If you would like to add cards to a new deck, you can click on the deck name button and then click "Add".

-Below the note type, you’ll see some buttons, and an area labelled "Front” and "Back”.
-Front and Back are called 'fields', and you can add, remove, and rename them by clicking the "Fields…​” button above.
+Below the note type, you'll see some buttons, and an area labelled "Front" and "Back".
+Front and Back are called 'fields', and you can add, remove, and rename them by clicking the "Fields…​" button above.

-Below the fields is another area labelled "Tags”.
+Below the fields is another area labelled "Tags".
 Tags are labels that you can attach to your notes, to make organizing and finding notes easier.
 You can leave the tags blank if you wish, or add one or more of them.
 Tags are separated by a space.
 If the tags area says